andrey-puhov/terraform-examples/README.md

   many Terraform environments.
   Those modules wrap Terraform resources and datasources and provide configurable variables.
-  All of those modules are fully compatible with the Selectel VPC service.
+  All of those modules are fully compatible with the Selectel VPC service..